 Eek will not be employed by IKEA, but has been asked to provide ideas for products across the company's range, which could result in a string of collections to be launched over the next few years.

 This is the latest in a series of design collaborations announced by the company.
 The furniture giant launched a collection by British designer Ilse Crawford earlier this year, and is also working with fashion designer Katie Eary to create customised versions of its products.

 IKEA's design manager Marcus Engman spoke exclusively to Dezeen about how the company is using design to overhaul its reputation for "doing cheap stuff" earlier this year.

 Eek is also branching out from furniture design in his own work.
-The designer presented his first watch during Milan design week in April, which is sold on Dezeen Watch Store, and has recently completed the renovation of a former mill in rural France into holiday homes.
+The designer presented his first watch during Milan design week in April and has recently completed the renovation of a former mill in rural France into holiday homes.